AWS vs Deno Deploy for Solo Developers

 - Simplicity and fast deployment cycles matter more than service breadth

-- The free tier (100K requests/day) covers your traffic needs
+- The free tier (1M requests and 20GB egress per month) covers your traffic needs

 - You want to go from code to global production in minutes, not hours